-McGill’s Child and Adolescent Psychiatry (CAP) subspecialty program received approval from the Royal College of Physicians and Surgeons (RCPSC) of Canada at the end of 2012.
-The program is designed for residents who have completed, or are on track to complete, training in Psychiatry at a recognized institution.
-Successful completion of this program qualifies graduates to take the RCPSC subspecialty exam in CAP.
+McGill’s CAP subspecialty program is designed for residents who have completed, or are on track to complete, training in Psychiatry at a recognized institution.
+Successful completion of the program qualifies graduates to take the RCPSC subspecialty exam in CAP.

 General Goals of the Program